 “I could imagine that footnotes (“halt here means limp”; “commendeth here means showcases”) would allow us to have our KJV and read it too.”Ibid., 60

 There is an important point to note here.
 Ward indicates in this chapter that the KJV cannot be assigned a reading level because apparently it’s not a “contemporary language.”
 I have argued that the KJV will need an update when today’s written literature is as far from the KJV as the KJV is from middle English.
-If you have ever read a page of Chaucer, you know that this is not the case.
+A quick search of a section of Chaucer will give my reader insight as to just how far that gap must be.
 The discerning reader should see past the rhetoric of Ward’s argument and recognize how absurd it is to suggest that the KJV is so archaic that it cannot even be assigned a reading level.

 The most interesting observation I have about Authorized thus far is that every single one of Ward’s arguments is contradicted by his own words.
 He says that the KJV is difficult to read, while most people who read a Bible read it.
 He says that the KJV has “False Friends,” but not very many in comparison to the whole book.
 He says that “False Friends” deceive the reader, and at the same time do not affect doctrine.
 He says that the readability of the KJV should be established by what people say, but if they do say it’s readable we shouldn’t believe them.
 The amount of confused messaging in this book is staggering.

 If it is true that Ward’s issue with the KJV is that people shouldn’t have to look up difficult words when an easier one exists, it should be noted that this problem is solved in many KJV text blocks, most notably the Westminster Reference Bible sold by Trinitarian Bible Society.
 If this is our approach to the Bible, it is also important to ask the question, “How colloquial do we want our Bible to be?”
 Even more importantly, I have yet to determine why this book was even written.
-So far, Ward introduces problems, explains how the problems aren’t actually problems (except for him and people who don’t read the KJV), and then offers a solution which already exists.
-Again I have to ask, is there more going on here?
-I hope we will find out in the upcoming chapters.
+So far, Ward introduces problems, explains how the problems aren’t actually problems, and then offers a solution which already exists.